|The River Raisin|

 But is religious faith toxic?
 The answer is: No, according to University of Virginia's W. Bradford Wilcox, director of UVA's National Marriage Project.
 In fact, religious faith is actually good for families.
 (See The Washington Post, "The latest social science is Wrong.
 Religion is good for families and kids.")

 - On average, religion is a clear force for good when it comes to family unity and the welfare of children — the most important aspects of our day-to-day lives.

 - Americans who regularly attend religious services are less likely to cheat on their partners.

 - They are less likely to abuse their partners.

 - They are more likely to enjoy happier marriages.

 - Religious parents spend more time with their children.

-- Religious teens are more likely to eschew lying, cheating and stealing and to identify with the Golden Rule.
+- Religious teens are more likely to shun lying, cheating, and stealing, and to identify with the Golden Rule.

 - Children from religious families are “rated by both parents and teachers as having better self-control, social skills and approaches to learning than kids with non-religious parents,” according to a nationally representative study of more than 16,000 children across the United States.